Help – my tooth is killing me, and I have no insurance or money!

 Paying for emergency tooth extraction without dental insurance is sometimes possible for patients with no money.
 However, the reason the dentist needs to pull a tooth can make a huge difference in affordability.

-- Urgent extractions after an accident fall into the medically necessary category, meaning your health insurance is likely to cover the procedure.
-When filing the claim, make sure to describe how the recent injury occurred in detail.
+- Urgent extractions fall into the medically necessary category after an accident, meaning your health insurance will likely cover the procedure.
+When filing the claim, describe how the recent injury occurred in detail.

 - Urgent extractions due to tooth decay or severe gum disease are not medically necessary, meaning that uninsured patients will have to fund the expense 100% out-of-pocket.